‘No way I can vote Labour’: Will pro-Palestine Brits sway the UK election?

 Memories of 2005 and the Iraq war

-There are four main options for pro-Palestine Britons who feel neither Labour nor the Conservatives represent their views – to abstain or spoil the ballot, to back an independent candidate running on a pro-Palestine platform, to vote for the Liberal Democrats, who support a ceasefire, or, like Flynn, to give a nod to the Greens even though they are forecast to win less than 10 percent.
+There are four main options for pro-Palestine Britons who feel neither Labour nor the Conservatives represent their views – to abstain or spoil the ballot, to back an independent candidate running on a pro-Palestine platform, to vote for the Liberal Democrats, or, like Flynn, to give a nod to the Greens even though they are forecast to win less than 10 percent.

 The Green Party says it backs an immediate ceasefire – something most Britons desire – and wants to end arms sales to Israel.
 The Greens also say they want to “redouble efforts” for the release of Israeli captives from Gaza, and support South Africa’s genocide case against Israel at the International Court of Justice.

-The Liberal Democrats have also supported a ceasefire for months, called for the captives to be freed and want to deliver a path a two-state solution.
+The Liberal Democrats have supported a ceasefire for months, called for the captives to be freed and want to deliver a path a two-state solution.

 A recent YouGov report suggested Labour is losing some voters in areas home to many Muslims, “in particular to the Greens”, but the impact of this trend is unlikely to affect the result.